adilkhr/my-ms3-project/README.md

 ### Log in page:

-A log in page for users who have already registered in the past to access their account by inputing their username and password into log in form
+A log in page for users who have already registered in the past to access their account by inputing their username and password into log in form.

 ### Register page:

-A register page for new users to fill in the register form by inputting a username of their choice aswell as a password
+A register page for new users to fill in the register form by inputting a username of their choice aswell as a password.

 ### Profile page:

-A profile page for users once they log in will be prompted this page with their username showing aswell as a welcome image and welcome text
+A profile page for users once they log in will be prompted this page with their username showing aswell as a welcome image and welcome text.

 ### Add words page:

-A page for users to add a new word with a definiton to the dicitionary for other users to see when they access the home page of the site
+A page for users to add a new word with a definiton to the dicitionary for other users to see when they access the home page of the site.

 ### Log out:

-An option for users who are logged in to log out once they are finished using the site
+An option for users who are logged in to log out once they are finished using the site.

 ###

 ***

 ## Future Features

-A future feature that I would like to add to my website would be a login portal.
-This would enable the members to track their stats, see their progress and make a timetable that suits them.
+A future feature that I would like to add to my website would be more customisable features for users who have an account on their profile page.
+This would be great for users as they will enjoy using the site even more and will possibly use the site even longer.

 ***